 Living on campus is far from a one-size-fits-all proposition.
 Whether you're a first-year, transfer, or continuing upper-division student, you'll find a home among the rich diversity of living environments Baylor offers.
 What kind of residential community will best meet your needs and preferences?
-Take a quick look at the three basic on-campus housing options at Baylor: Traditional Halls, Living-Learning Programs, and Upper-division Apartments.
+Take a quick look at the three basic on-campus housing options at Baylor: First Year Experience Halls, Living-Learning Programs, and Upper-division Apartments.

-Students living in a traditional hall are provided with many opportunities to build a strong sense of community through various room options (double or triple) and shared spaces (study lounges, lobbies, and common hallways).
-Some traditional living areas also include a residential restaurant on site.
-Every year, a handful of current students choose to stay in traditional halls, provided space is available.
+Students living in a First Year Experience hall are provided with many opportunities to build a strong sense of community through various room options (double or triple) and shared spaces (study lounges, lobbies, and common hallways).
+Some First Year Experience living areas also include a residential restaurant on site.
+Every year, a handful of current students choose to stay in First Year Experience halls, provided space is available.

 For current upper-division and transfer students who desire apartment-style living arrangements, Baylor features several choices spread across campus.

 Academic Specific Housing includes our Living-Learning Programs.
 Living-Learning Programs are communities where students live together and participate in academic and/or co-curricular programming designed especially for them.
 Students share common academic courses or activities and have access to on-site services including faculty offices, classrooms and enhanced programming.
 Generally, Living-Learning Programs are open to students from all classifications (freshmen to seniors) and all majors.
 A few programs have restrictions.
 Look for the eligibility information on each Living-Learning Programs page.